 The Gower Peninsula was designated as an Area of Outstanding Natural Beauty (AONB) nearly 70 years ago, the first in the UK.
 It’s west of Swansea and packed with a captivating coastline, world class beaches, a coastal path along dramatic craggy cliff tops, wild moorland and an abundance of historic sites.

-Gower is relatively small in area, 19 miles (30 kms) long, There’s plenty to do to appreciate the beauty of this special area, including walking, golf, horse riding, surfing, paddle boarding kayaking around the coast and bushcraft skills with Dryad Bushcraft.
+Gower is relatively small in area, 19 miles (30 kms) long, There’s plenty to do to appreciate the beauty of this special area, including walking, golf, horse riding, surfing, paddle boarding and kayaking around the coast.

 Cyclists on Coast Path at Blackpill at sunrise with Mumbles Head in background